-VR Installation and Research Project- UHI
+Virtual Reality Installation and Research Project- UHI

 The Other Side of the Mountain

-13 audios were collected from wild habitats that replicated the sounds that would have been heard in the UHI site over a hundred years ago.
+I used a Virtual Reality gaming applications to create a colour and sound installation.
+Thirteen audios were collected from wild habitats around the Highlands of Scotland.
+These replicated the sounds that would have been heard in the UHI site over a hundred years ago.

 Searching for sound

 Collecting colour: water colour swatches of minerals, animals and plants that would have been found on the UHI campus when it was wild.

 Colours matched with natural objects from the ancient habitat

 Watercolour to virtual colour.
 Creating the colour domes on the screen

 Domes of colours placed in a circle.
 Each colour dome contained a wild sound